 Let Us Help You Get Your License Reinstated in Michigan

 If you want to win and have your driver’s license restored, you need the experience and expertise of a lawyer with a proven record of accomplishment.
-Call LEWIS & DICKSTEIN, P.L.L.C. today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and an experienced lawyer who has handled countless Michigan driver’s license reinstatement cases will promptly contact you.
+Call LEWIS & DICKSTEIN, P.L.L.C. today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and an experienced lawyer who has successfully handled countless Michigan driver’s license reinstatement cases will promptly contact you.